infinitystar78/Cat-Giffy/README.md

 Tools:

-A gitignore file has been included to exclude the config file from the commit for security purposes.
+* A gitignore file has been included to exclude the config file from the commit for security purposes.
+* NOTE: the api key has been stored in a config file, which is not in this repo as a security measure, to run the app, you should generate a new api key and create a new config file.